lightstep/cloud-native-observability/04 - telemetry-creation-and-otel.md

 Cloud-native observability requires high quality, _thoughtful_, instrumentation of software.
 This is a challenging ask, and it's probably the reason that so many teams fail to achieve their observability goals.
-Much existing instrumentation is either upscaled (i.e., hydrating existing logging or metrics with additional metadata from an orchestration layer, like Kubernetes) or downscaled (i.e., fine-grained function or line level stack traces and metrics being compacted or aggregated).
+Much existing instrumentation is either up-scaled (i.e., hydrating existing logging or metrics with additional metadata from an orchestration layer, like Kubernetes) or down-scaled (i.e., fine-grained function or line level stack traces and metrics being compacted or aggregated).

 There's two maxims we should abide by, here -- first, white-box instrumentation